 BoConcept

-If you're looking for contemporary and high-quality furniture in Hong Kong, look no further than BoConcept.
+If you're looking for contemporary and high-quality furniture Hong Kong, look no further than BoConcept.
 With over 300 stores worldwide, BoConcept is a global brand that offers a wide range of stylish and functional furniture for every room in your home.
-Their Hong Kong showroom is located in Central, Causeway Bay, and Sharin where you can browse their latest collections and get personalized design advice from their team of interior experts.
-From sofas and chairs to dining tables and storage solutions, BoConcept is a furniture shop in Hong Kong that offers a full range of furniture for your home.
+Their furniture Hong Kong showroom is located in Central, Causeway Bay, and Sharin, where you can browse their latest collections and get personalized styling advice from their team of interior experts.
+From sofas and chairs to dining tables and storage solutions, BoConcept is a furniture Hong Kong shop that offers a full range of furnishingsfor your home.

 Address (Central store): G/F, 73 Wyndham Street, Hong Kong